Beach Management Program

 The three sections of the Federal Project were surveyed immediately following Hurricane Ian, and then again immediately following Tropical Storm Nicole to capture sand losses and erosion along the shoreline.
 The survey data is currently being reviewed by the US Army Corps of Engineers, and the County has requested that the Corps accelerate the scheduled sand nourishment timelines.
 Stay tuned for updates!

-Dune restoration in Brevard County’s South Beaches has begun!
+Dune restoration in Brevard County’s South Beaches has begun and is continuing!

-Progress updates will be posted here regularly while the project is underway.
+Progress updates will continue to be posted here regularly while the project is still underway.